Table of Contents

 - What if the parent no longer has legal status in the U.S.?
 Your CAM application will not be processed.

-- What if the parent was arrested charged with or convicted of a crime after filing the CAM application?
+- What if the parent was arrested, charged with, or convicted of a crime after filing the CAM application?
 You should find a lawyer to ask for advice about how it affects the parent’s lawful status in the US.
 The parent must have lawful status for the CAM application to be processed.

 - What if the child is now over 21 years old?
 Your application will be processed if you received the re-opening letter for the child.